ajay-gathadi/Up2date-Frontend/README.md

 Up2date frontend application

 ## Description
-This is a modern react-based frontend application of the salon application.
+This is a modern react-based frontend application of the salon business.
 The application integrates with backend APIs to manage and display:
     - Customer Information
     - Employee data
     - Services offered by the salons